Israel expands ground assault on Gaza, seeks to seize ‘extensive territory’

 Israel’s defence minister has announced a major expansion of the Israeli ground assault on Gaza, promising to seize large areas of the Palestinian enclave and incorporate them into so-called security zones.

-The announcement on Wednesday came as Israeli forces continued their relentless bombardment of Gaza, killing at least 21 Palestinians since the early hours of the morning, and the United Nations reported that tens of thousands of people were fleeing the southern city of Rafah “under gunfire”.
+The announcement on Wednesday came as Israel’s blockade of Gaza continued for its 31st day and Israeli forces kept up their relentless bombardment of the coastal territory, killing at least 21 Palestinians since the early hours of the morning.

 Recommended Storieslist of 4 items